dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 # Set up compilation and live reload

 Since Atlas is static page generator it is not provide any functionality for serving, livereloading and development setup.
-This intended to not depend from project infrastructure.
+This intended to not depends on project infrastructure.

 This page is also example of how regular markdown files will be used to create guideline page.